Azure/trusted-signing-action/README.md

 # A boolean value (true/false) that indicates if the dependencies for this action should be cached by GitHub or not.
 The default value is true.
 When using self-hosted runners, caches from workflow runs are stored on GitHub-owned cloud storage.
 A customer-owned storage solution is only available with GitHub Enterprise Server.
 When enabled, this option can reduce the duration of the action by at least 1 minute.
 More info: https://docs.github.com/actions/using-workflows/caching-dependencies-to-speed-up-workflows
 cache-dependencies: true

+# A boolean value (true/false) that controls trace logging.
+The default value is false.
+trace: false
 ```

 ## Best Practices